MarkOdinSon/navigate_app/README.md

 My study app to learn backend and frontend RoR.
 Intranet is a Wiki-like platform with restricted access.
 It consists of a CMS and the main website.
-Language support: English for development environment, Portugal - for production.

 -----
 Run the following algorithm to deploy this project on your local machine.
 Installation algorithm(steps):